m3ng9i/ran/readme.md

 - Automatic gzip compression
 - Digest authentication
 - Access logging
-- Custom 404 error file
+- Custom 401 and 404 error file
+- TLS encryption

 ## What is Ran for?